adolfohermosillo/adolfohermosillo.github.io/README.md

 I am a fourth year undergraduate student at the University of Texas at Austin majoring in Linguistics with a concentration in computational linguistics and certificates in elements of computing and scientific computation & data science.
 I am also a research assistant in [the Bilingual Annotation Tasks Force (BATs)](https://sites.utexas.edu/bats/) research grop.

 ## Research
-I am boradly interested in the intersection of computational lexical semantics and social science.
-My research looks at the commonalities and differences betweeen humans and machines by adpating psycholinguistics and sociolinguistics theories to evaluate performance on natural language processing systems and further build roubst, equitable and less-biased.
+I am broadly interested in the intersection of computational lexical semantics and social science.
+My research looks at the commonalities and differences between humans and machines by adapting psycholinguistics and sociolinguistics theories to evaluate performance on natural language processing systems and further build robust, equitable and less-biased.
 My work is primarily done in Spanish and English.

 My focal areas include:
 - Lexical semantics
 - Regional Variation
 - Contact Linguistics
-- Langage and Society
+- Language and Society
 - Low-resource languages
-- Accessibilty and Biases
+- Accessibility and Biases

 ## Selected Talks
 1. "The Role of Gender in Human Language Technologies: from Google Translate to Intelligent Agents."
 Mellon Mays Southeast Regional Undergraduate Conference, Rice University, 2019.